 Criminals can take out credit in your name if they obtain enough information.
 After a while, you will receive upsetting messages saying that you have a debt you never took out.

 Widespread Fraud Scenarios

-By knowing the principles of how a fraudster operates online, Machine Learning engineers can develop efficient techniques to detect fraudulent activity.
+By knowing the principles of how a fraudster operates online, engineers can develop efficient techniques powered by Machine Learning to detect fraud.

 Here are five widespread fraud scenarios:

 Advanced Privacy Software